 Public value refers to the value and benefits that an organisation provides to a society, and answers the question of what makes an organisation valuable to that society.
 The decisive factor here is the new understanding of "value" creation, which arises solely through appreciation and social acceptance.
-Public value is intended to provide the management team with a guideline, that promotes entrepreneurial activity for the benefit of the common good.
+Public value is intended to provide the management team with guidelines that promote entrepreneurial activity for the benefit of the common good.